astroport-fi/cw-plus/packages/multi-test/README.md

 # Multi Test: Test helpers for multi-contract interactions

 Warning: **Alpha Software** Designed for internal use only.
+Sent funds aren't taxed as it happenes in Terra even if you set tax rates!

 This is used for testing cosmwasm-plus contracts, we have no API stability currently.
 We are working on refactoring it and will